Gethe/wow-ui-source/README.markdown

   * Number of Stacks: In addition to selecting the size of a stack, players can select how many stacks of an item they wish to sell (i.e. if a player has a total of 43 Saronite Ore in the Auction frame, they can choose to list 2 stacks of 20, 4 stacks of 10, 8 stacks of 5, 43 stacks of 1, etc. If the number and amount of stacks listed results in a remainder, the left-over items will be placed back in the player's bags automatically).
   * Stack Size and Number of Stacks are linked mathematically so that altering the variables of one may automatically calculate the amount of the other (i.e. if a player puts 20 in the Stack Size field and 43 Saronite Ore are in the Auction frame, the Number of Stacks field will change to 2 by default.
 If a player only wishes to sell one stack of 20 Saronite Ore, the Number of Stacks field can be manually changed to 1).
   * Price: Players can now choose to input the price of an item Per Stack or Per Item by selecting either option from a pull-down.
 If Per Item is selected and a player is selling a stack of that item, the Auction House will multiply the selected Per Item price by the amount of that item in the stack.
 If Per Stack is selected, the player can enter the total price he or she wishes to charge for each stack of that item being listed.
   * Auction Post Completion Bar: If multiple items or stacks of items are being listed at once by a player, a Posting completion bar will appear showing the total progress of each individual auction being listed once the Create Auction button is selected.
 The greater the number of individual listings being made in a single press of the Create Auction button, the longer this process will take.
 Players can still browse the Auction House while the Posting completion bar is in progress, but moving around will interrupt the progress, similar to moving while attempting to create multiple bandages with First Aid.
-Just as with creating bandages, auctions that were completed prior to the character moving or otherwise canceling the actions will successfully be listed.
+Just as with creating bandages, auctions that were completed prior to the character moving or otherwise canceling the action will successfully be listed.

 ### Dungeon Finder